 The Third Runway Debate

-- 740 additional destinations or frequencies
+- 740 additional destinations or increased frequencies

-- 16 million additional annual passengers
+- 16 million more annual passengers

 How Other Constrained Airports Cope